yayamayajd/opentofu_ansible/README.md

 # About this project

+*** More information and troubleshooting notes are currently being organized.
+Stay tuned — updates coming soon! ***

 This project was originally developed as part of a group assignment at school.
 This repository contains my own personal version and implementation of that project. here is the result: